 Image courtesy of Destination NSW

 Whatever drink (and whatever vibe) you’re after, you’re certain to find it among Surry Hills’ many bars.
 Take your pick from nautical-themed, Italian cocktails, rum and chicken or small bars with fairy lights.
 Feeling thirsty?
 You can definitely find something nice and close to your Surry Hills accommodation, like Gardel’s Bar (pictured), a classy, relaxed establishment with expert bartenders, just above Porteno restaurant.
+If you feel like something a little more bluesy and relaxed check out LOW 302 Bar.

 Image courtesy of The Australian Museum